alexchristy/WazUnit/README.md

 ### tests.json

 This file defines all the tests within a group.
 This is where you can define the correct output for each test.
-Below is a snippet of one of the example `tests.json` files included in the repo.
+Below is an example test included in the `tests/centos/tests.json`.
+It has every check that the script supports.
+Further down you will find the corresponding Wazuh output that this test compares against.

 ```json
 {